Alert

 If the medical reporting is unclear on the worker's fitness for work, request clarification by contacting the treatment provider and send the appropriate letter.

 If required, send a referral to the medical consultant for an opinion on the worker's work capabilities and restrictions.
 Review the medical consultant's opinion and action recommendations, as appropriate.
-If the worker's fitness for work is still unclear, consider what additional information or further medical evaluation is needed to determine fitness for work and/or work restrictions (e.g., a return-to-work planning meeting, comprehensive functional capacity evaluation, independent medical exam, etc.).
+If the worker's fitness for work is still unclear, consider what additional information or further medical evaluation is needed to determine fitness for work and/or work restrictions (e.g., a return-to-work planning meeting, comprehensive functional capacity evaluation, independent medical exam).

 Note: If the worker is under the care of a surgeon, clearance is required prior to referring for medical assessments such as a functional capacity evaluation.

-If there is a conflict of medical opinion regarding the worker's fitness for work, follow the 1-9 Conflict of medical / psychological opinion procedure.
+If there is a conflict of medical opinion about the worker's fitness for work, follow the 1-9 Conflict of medical / psychological opinion procedure.
 Once addressed, return to this procedure to make a fitness-for-work decision.

-Prepare to discuss that:
+Prepare to discuss:

 Administrative tasks